(reading time: 1 hour, 18 minutes)

 “You haven’t slowed as you approach the gates,” their voice went on, “which implies you intend to pass right through.”

 “If paradise is in those lights then so is my father’s spirit,” Fwa threatened.
 “If he sees you handling my leg without his blessing he’ll march out of the light and drop you into a toil.”
 The hand slowly let go and retracted into its sleeve.
-Fwa moved forward while she had the chance.
+Fwa moved on while she had the chance.

 In truth she didn’t believe anyone was in there.
 There couldn’t be celebrations inside the florent; it was just too hot.
 Scrub-throat would steam right out of its goblet.
 Food would be blackened through and through.
 There could be no true celebration without food, as evidenced by the fact that she hadn’t felt happiness since her last day with a tongue, when she’d bitten into a spiced meatloaf that contained a poisonous hunder bug.